Joshua Harmon (playwright): Prayer for the French Republic (2022)

 Prayer for the French Republic opened Off-Broadway at New York City Center Stage I on February 1, 2022 in a production by Manhattan Theatre Club.
 Directed by David Cromer, the cast starred Betsy Aidem, Yair Ben-Dor, Francis Benhamou, Ari Brand, Pierre Epstein, Peyton Lusk, Molly Ranson, Nancy Robinette, Jeff Seymour, Kenneth Tigar, and Richard Topol.
 The show follows five generations of a Jewish family living in France as they deal with anti-Semitism and the repeated question of "Are we safe?"
 The play won the 2022 Drama Desk Award for Outstanding Play, the 2022 Outer Critics Circle Award for Outstanding Off-Broadway Play, and the inaugural Theater J Trish Vradenburg Jewish Play Prize.

 On June 1, 2023, it was announced that the Manhattan Theatre Club would be producing the play on Broadway at its Samuel J. Friedman Theatre, with Cromer returning to direct and performances set to begin December 19, with an opening night of January 9, 2024.
 The play was nominated for 3 Tony Awards, for Best Play, Best Actress and Best Lighting Design.

 We Had a World (2025)

 We Had a World began performances Off-Broadway at New York City Center Stage II on February 25, 2025, in previews, and officially on March 19, closing on May 11, 2025 in a production by Manhattan Theatre Club.
 Directed by Trip Cullman, the three-person cast included Joanna Gleason, Andrew Barth Feldman, and Jeanine Serallis.

-The play is scheduled to have its regional premiere at the Huntington Theatre Company in Boston, Massachusetts, beginning on February 12, 2026.
+The play is had its regional premiere at the Huntington Theatre Company in Boston, Massachusetts, beginning on February 12, 2026.

+Hampstead Theatre's Downstairs is currently hosting the European premiere, directed by Josh Seymour, starring Suzanne Bertish, Anna Francolini and Ryan Kopel.
+Previews began 29 May, with the production running until 4 July 2026.